• Recipes

 18th Century macaroni cheese

 However, the dish we recognize today as macaroni cheese or mac and cheese has its origins in 18th-century Europe as Thomas Jefferson, the third president of the United States, is often credited with popularizing macaroni to Americans after he enjoyed pasta dishes in Naples, Italy.
+Jefferson's secretary was sent to procure a pasta machine back to the United States, and as a result Jefferson began serving macaroni pie, which was prepared with bourbon and onions, at state dinners.

-Many guests enjoyed the novel dish but not all Jefferson's guests appreciated the fancy macaroni pie as it was not deemed posh enough!
+Many guests enjoyed the new dish but not all Jefferson's guests appreciated the fancy macaroni pie as it was not deemed posh enough!
 For a copy of Jefferson's macaroni and cheese recipe this link takes you to a pdf copy held over on archives.gov.
+Jefferson also had a recipe for macaroni which did not contain cheese but did contain 6 eggs!

 19th Century macaroni cheese